vahanfreiheit/fdctina/content/out-of-office/fun-in-hamburg-and-lisbon.md

 ---
 title: "Fun in Hamburg and Lisbon"
-date: 2022-11-12
+date: 2023-01-23
 draft: false
-weight: 7
+weight: 5
 ---
 ### Fun in Hamburg and Lisbon

 Our members regularly travel between our engineering hubs in Hamburg and Lisbon – like the newbies from Lisbon who come to Hamburg for their first two weeks of onboarding to connect with our company culture.
-Obviously, they don't just come to work.
+Obviously, they don’t just come to work.
 Having fun with colleagues and exploring Hamburg is always a popular part of the trip.
 Every year, the whole company meets for our Summer and Christmas Events.

 {{< youtube wBUB60na8mw >}}